MonicaGachhal/HR-Analytics-PowerBI/README.md

 * Improving storytelling with data

 ---
+## 📚 References & Learning

+This project was built as part of my hands-on learning in Power BI using publicly available resources.
+I have independently implemented, customized, and extended the dashboard to strengthen my understanding of HR analytics and data visualization.

+---
 ## 📬 Let's Connect

 If you're a recruiter or hiring manager, feel free to connect with me!